Description of Origamis by Schottky groups: Introduction

 \section{Introduction}

-From a combinatorial point of view, an {\it origami of genus $g$} \cite{Lochak} might be seen as a pair ${\mathcal O}=(X,\mathcal{G})$ where (i) ${\mathcal G}$ is a (necessarily connected) finite graph embedded in a closed orientable surface $X$ of genus $g$, (ii) the connected components of $X \smallsetminus \mathcal{G}$, called it faces, are topological squares (that is, they are bounded by $4$ edges), (iii) the edges of ${\mathcal G}$ can be painted with two colours, say blue and red, at each face two consecutive sides have different colours, and (iv) we can give an orientation of the edges such that at each face, following the positive orientation, the oriented edges have the form $BRB^{-1}R^{-1}$ (where $B$ stand for blue and R for red).
-Origamis where originally study by Thurston \cite{Thurston} and Veech \cite{Veech}.

-The above definition is equivalent to the existence of topological branched cover $\eta:X \to S^{1} \times S^{1}$, where $S^{1}$ is the unit circle, branched in at most one point and whose degree is equal to the number of faces of the origami.
-So, if we induce a Riemann surface structure on $S^{1} \times S^{1}$ we obtain a genus one Riemann surface $E$ and, by lifting it under $\eta$ we obtain a Riemann surface structure $S$ on $X$ making $\eta:S \to E$ a holomorphic branched cover with at most one branch value (exactly one if and only if $g \geq 2$).
-In this seeting, we say that $S$ is an {\it origami curve}, that $\eta$ is an {\it origami map} and that $(S,\eta)$ is an {\it origami pair}.
-The origami pair $(S,\eta)$ is called {\it regular} if $\eta$ is a regular branched covering.
-In this case, if $G<{\rm Aut}(S)$ is the deck group of $\eta$ and $S$ has genus $g \geq 2$, then by the Riemann-Hurwitz formula (see also \cite{SW}) $|G|\leq 4(g-1)$.
-If $|G|=4(g-1)$, then the origami curve is called a {\it Hurwitz translation surface}.
+An origami is a combinatorial way of assembling squares (called the faces) to obtain a closed topological (connected, second countable, and orientable) surface $X$ of some genus $g \geq 1$.
+These objects were introduced by W. Thurston in his classification of diffeomorphisms of surfaces \cite{Thurston} and later considered by W. Veech in \cite{Veech}.
+Some references on generalities on origamis are given by \cite{Lochak,Gabi1,Gabi2}.
+Let $T^{2}=S^{1} \times S^{1}$ (a surface of genus one).
+An origami might be thought of a pair $(X,\eta)$, where $\eta:X \to T^{2}$ is a topological branched cover branched in at most one point (with a branch value if and only if $g \geq 2$) and whose degree is equal to the number of faces of the origami (and conversely, each topologically branched cover as above defines an origami).
+If we fix a Riemann surface structure $E$ on the torus $T^{2}$ and we lif it under $\eta$, then we obtain a Riemann surface structure $S$ on $X$ making $\eta:S \to E$ a holomorphic branched covering with at most one branch value.
+In this case, we say that $S$ is an {\it origami curve}, that $\eta$ is an {\it origami map}, and that $(S,\eta)$ an {\it origami pair}.
+This point of view permits to obtain a holomorphic embedded curve in the moduli space ${\mathcal M}_{g}$ of genus $g$ Riemann surfaces which are geodesic for the associated Teichm\"uller metric and that can be defined by algebraic equations with coefficients in $\overline{\mathbb Q}$ (i.e., a Belyi curve, equivalently, a Grothendieck's dessin d'enfant)).
+If $\eta$ is a regular branched covering, then the origami pair is called {\it regular}.
+In this case, if $G<{\rm Aut}(S)$ is the deck group of $\eta$ and $S$ has genus $g \geq 2$, then by the Riemann-Hurwitz formula $|G|\leq 4(g-1)$ \cite{SW}; if $|G|=4(g-1)$, then the origami curve is also known as a {\it Hurwitz translation surface}.